racket/rhombus/shrubbery/0000-shrubbery.md

 Identifiers are formed from Unicode alphanumeric characters plus `_`, where the initial character must not be a numeric character.
-An identifier surrounded by `'` forms a keyword, analogous to prefixin an identifier with `#:` in Racket.
+An identifier prefixed with `~` forms a keyword, analogous to prefixing an identifier with `#:` in Racket.

 Operators are formed from Unicode symbolic and punctuation characters